KangaRoo1372/webliero/converter/readme.md

 - TimV (for code review, testing, finding some bugs to fix and creating simple but great Liero Stuff Activator)

 ## *5. CHANGELOG*

+04.11.2023 - version 0.59

+- add another warning message displayed when converted mod will not be implemented properly in Liero.exe after conversion

 16.09.2023 - version 0.58